These Melbourne boutiques are filled with handmade fashion, one-of-a-kind gifts and locally-designed treasures.

 Sustainable style for all seasons

 Co-founded by Marnie Goding in Melbourne in 2004, this playful fashion brand is now loved around the world.
 ELK's styles are Scandi-inspired but Melbourne in spirit.
 Every piece is designed in Melbourne with sustainability in mind.
-Visit the Little Collins Street store or the Carlton pop-up to shop the local uniform.
+Visit the Little Collins Street store or the Carlton location to shop the local uniform.
 That’s bright prints, chunky platforms and ELK's cult-status colourful earrings.

 Two women are looking at clothes in a clothing store